-A new displays that lets you experience the cutting edge of collaboration between human brain and AI research: "Making the Intellectual Brain ○○ - Researchers who look at and create the brain" The second phase of the Visionary Lab at the Miraikan National Museum of Emerging Science and Innovation is scheduled to open on Thursday, March 25th
+Experience the cutting edge of collaboration between the human brain and AI research with the new displays "Doing ○○ with the Intelligent Brain - Researchers Who Look at the Brain and Create the Brain," part of the National Museum of Emerging Science and Innovation's Visionary Lab Phase 2, scheduled to open on Thursday, March 25th.

-"Chi-no" is a coined word that represents a new research field called "neurointelligence" that has two aspects: understanding our brains and artificial intelligence that is born from understanding the brain, and also represents the results that will be brought about by this field.
-This displays allows visitors to experience a variety of things related to "chi-no" while experiencing the cutting edge of collaboration between researchers with different perspectives in brain research and AI research.
+"Intelligent Brain" is a coined term that represents a new research field called "neurointelligence," which has two aspects: understanding our brains and artificial intelligence that arises from understanding the brain.
+It also represents the results that can be achieved through this field.
+Through this displays, you can experience the forefront of collaboration between researchers with perspectives on brain research and AI research, and have various experiences related to "Intelligent Brain."

-Under the themes of "Experiencing the Intelligent Brain," "Understanding the Intelligent Brain," "Exploring the Intelligent Brain," and "Creating the Intelligent Brain," visitors can see, hear, and touch actual devices and AI to understand the similarities, differences, and characteristics of the human brain and AI that can be seen from cutting-edge research on the brain and AI.
-Visitors can also participate in creating visions through displays by imagining the future based on the researchers' visions and expressing their own opinions, such as what kind of AI can be created from brain research and what kind of AI can help create a future in which each and every one of us is respected.
+Under the themes of "Experiencing the Intelligent Brain," "Understanding the Intelligent Brain," "Exploring the Intelligent Brain," and "Creating the Intelligent Brain," visitors can see, hear, and touch actual devices and AI to understand the similarities, differences, and characteristics of the human brain and AI, as revealed by cutting-edge research in brain and AI.
+Through displays, visitors can participate in vision creation by imagining the future from the researchers' visions and expressing their own opinions, exploring what kind of AI can be created from brain research and what kind of AI can help create a future where each of us is respected.

 ■Overview■